• Skip to primary navigation

 Instructions

 • Heat a pan to medium high heat.
-Add the beef, garlic, and oil to the pan.
+Add the oil and chopped corned beef.
 Stir for 1-2 minutes until the beef is heated through.
+You don't want it to brown or dry out but just get a little bit of caramelization is nice.

-• Add the rice to the pan, and keep stirring until the rice is heated through, about 2-3 minutes.
+• Add the rice to the pan, and keep stirring until the rice is heated through, about 3-5 minutes.
+It should be fully hot before moving to the next step.
+Turn the temperature down to medium heat if the rice starts to brown or stick to the bottom of the pan.

-• Push the rice to the sides of the pan to clear a hole in the center of the pan.
-Add the beaten eggs.
-Stir the eggs only for about a minute until the eggs are scrambled and no runny, raw egg remains.
+• Push the rice to the sides of the pan to make a well in the center of the pan.
+Add the beaten eggs to the well.
+Stir the eggs only for 2-3 minutes in the well until the eggs are scrambled and very little runny, raw egg remains.
+It's ok if some of the rice on the side falls into the scrambled eggs.

 Notes

-3. Add frozen corn, peas, carrots or edamame if you prefer.
+4. Variations: Add frozen corn, peas, carrots or edamame.
 Add with the green onion at the end, and cook for 2-3 minutes until the frozen vegetables are heated through.

 Nutrition